dishant24/portfolio/README.md

 ## 🚀 Projects
 ### Diffusion Model-Enabled Energy Level Transformation in PCCT
 **University of Erlangen-Nuremberg (Mar 2024 – Present)**
-Technologies Used: Python, PyTorch, Deep Learning, Diffusion model, Photon Counting CT
+Technologies Used: **Python, PyTorch, Deep Learning, Diffusion model**, Photon Counting CT
 - Proposed a solution for PCCT images energy level conversion using a diffusion model
 - Trained and optimized the model with MSE, SSIM, and perceptual loss metrics.
 - Employed classifier-free guidance method for conditioning on different energy levels